jisungbin/ComposeInvestigator/documentation/docs/advanced.md

 tracking.
 However, if you want to enable state tracking for state variables other than `State` and `Animatable`, you can use the `State.registerStateObjectTracking` API.
 For more information, see the documentation for that API.

+## Suppress ComposeInvestigator behavior

+If for some reason you need to suppress ComposeInvestigator behavior only to a certain range, you can use the `@NoInvestigation` annotation.
+For more information, see the documentation for that API.